slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Storytelling is about the details.'*

 <!--
+open up question: Why is your best friend, your best friend?
+You can't fake an answer. asking questions without paying attention is worthless. you must be curious. the first question should go to the heart, just than to the head can be as simple as what is your favourite book?

+heart, head and soul in your interview make the interview feeling safe

+Staring isn’t staring if you’re smiling.
+Or waving.
+Or if you say hi.

+> *'When you listen, you may learn something new.' -- Dalai Lama*

 Learn how to lessen the crushing pressure of being interesting by focusing on being interested.

 > *'You can never be sure who you are dealing with.
 A man who is of little importance and means today can be a person of power tomorrow.'*